We Know Construction Law

 We Wrote the Book on Texas Construction Law — Literally.

 At Lovein Ribman, construction law is not just a practice area—it is the foundation of our firm.
 For nearly two decades, we have represented the full spectrum of the construction industry in every type of dispute and transaction across commercial, residential, industrial, and public works projects throughout Texas.
 Our leadership in this field is well established.
 Managing Partner Robert M. Lovein and Senior Partner Elana M. Ribman are the co-authors of Texas Construction Law and Practice, published by LexisNexis and Matthew Bender.
-This treatise is widely relied upon by attorneys, judges, arbitrators, and construction professionals for guidance on preparing, filing and foreclosing statutory and constitutional mechanic’s liens; litigating residential and commercial construction defect claims; construction contract drafting and disputes; and understanding common construction statutes.
-The firm’s Construction Law Department is led by two of the only 151 attorneys in Texas who are Board Certified in Construction Law: Robert M. Lovein and Haven J. Massey.
+A treatise to be relied upon by attorneys, judges, arbitrators, and construction professionals for guidance on preparing, filing and foreclosing statutory and constitutional mechanic’s liens; litigating residential and commercial construction defect claims; construction contract drafting and disputes; and understanding common construction statutes.
+The firm’s Construction Law Department is led by two of the only 161 attorneys in Texas who are Board Certified in Construction Law: Robert M. Lovein and Nick Messina.
 Year after year, Best Lawyers—the legal industry’s leading peer-reviewed publication—has recognized Lovein Ribman as one of the top construction law and litigation firms in Texas.
-This distinction—paired with our extensive experience in commercial construction litigation and contract matters—sets Lovein Ribman apart as one of the most qualified and respected construction law firms in Texas.
+Chambers and Partners has also recognized the firm for its strength in construction law.
+These distinctions, combined with our extensive construction litigation and transactional experience, set us apart as one of the most qualified construction law teams in the state.

 We have filed tens of thousands of Oil & Gas Mineral Liens and Construction Mechanic’s Liens for our clients in nearly every county across the entire state of Texas.
 Based on our experience, we believe that there is nothing stronger that an unpaid contractor, subcontractor, supplier, or laborer can do to secure payment of its unpaid invoices on an oil/gas project than invoke the Mineral Lien process.
 The key is to begin the process early and retain a Construction Lawyer to assist you.
 If you are looking to serve a Preliminary Notice, file a Mineral Lien, or to foreclose a Mineral Lien, please contact us for a no obligation consultation by calling (888) 368-2483 or by submitting the Contact Form.
 Read below to learn more about the mineral lien process and the statutory deadlines.